byu-oit/aws-scatter-gather/README.md

     - *name* - The aggregator function name.
 Defaults to `-`.
     - *responseArn* - The SNS Topic ARN that responders should send responses to.
 Defaults to match the *topicArn*.
     - *topicArn* - **REQUIRED** The SNS Topic ARN to send requests to.
 Responders will need to be listening on this Topic ARN.
+    - *circuitbreaker* - An optional circuit breaker object which will track faulty requests and suspend responders if an upstream endpoint goes down

 *Returns* a function that can take one or two arguments.
 The first argument is the data to send with the request.
 The second parameter is an optional callback function.
 If the callback is omitted then a Promise will be returned.